chroma-core/package-search/README.md

    - `native_identifier`: The identifier used by the registry on which the package is hosted.
 For most registries, this should be the colloquial name of the package.
 For GitHub Releases, this should be the owning user's or organization's username, followed by a forward slash, followed by the name of the repository (e.g., `chroma-core/code-collections`).
 For Golang modules, this should be the full module path (e.g., `github.com/stretchr/testify/`).
    - `collection_name_prefix`: The text that will precede the version in the name of Chroma collections created for this package.
 We name collections as `<collection_name_prefix>_<version>`.
 The collection name is used to query the indexed records within Chroma, so this should generally be the colloquial name of the package or some permutation of it.
 Note that the collection name prefix must be globally unique within a registry.
 That is, no two packages in the same registry may have the same collection name prefix.
    - `repo`: The GitHub repository in which the package's source code is maintained.
 Provide the username of the owning user or organization, followed by a forward slash, followed by the name of the repository.
    - `registry`: The registry to which versions of the package are published.
-Must be one of "npm", "pypi", "crates.io", "go", or "github_releases".
+Must be one of "npm", "py_pi", "crates_io", "golang_proxy", or "github_releases".
    - `tag_formats`: Array of git tag formats enumerating **all possible tag formats** for versions of the package you'd like to be indexed.
 Please note that Chroma assumes that a package version can be resolved to a tagged—either annotated or lightweight—git commit.
 We handle the version-to-tag resolution for you, but we can only resolve to tag formats we know exist, which we obtain from this configuration field.
 See the [Tag Formatting Guide](./TAG_FORMATS.md) for more information.
    - `sentinel_timestamp`: The earliest indexed time; versions published before it are excluded.
 Must be a [RFC 3339/ISO 8601](https://ijmacd.github.io/rfc3339-iso8601/)-compliant timestamp.
    - `include`: Array of [glob patterns](https://code.visualstudio.com/docs/editor/glob-patterns) for files to index (e.g., `["**/*.md", "**/*.ts", "**/*.js"]`).